pactflow/example-consumer-cypress/README.md

 - Start the react app:  `make mocked` (this uses a stubbed backend provided by [Pactflow](https://pactflow.io/features))
 - Run Cypress: `npx cypress open`

-There is also a `Makefile` to run via the CLI which is used by CI (Travis).
+There is also a `Makefile` to run via the CLI which is used by CI (GitHub Actions).

 ## Problem Statement & Use Cases